 We believe these signature elements, combined with attentive service from our friendly and energetic employees create an upbeat ambience with a funky, eclectic and somewhat irreverent atmosphere.
-Our restaurants feature a fun mix of rock and roll, which we believe helps to provide an energetic customer experience.
+Our restaurants feature a fun mix of rock and roll music, which we believe helps to provide an energetic customer experience.
 We also believe that each restaurant reflects the character of its individual community.
-Many of our restaurants have added unique, local elements such as a special wall of photos featuring customers with their dogs.
+Many of our restaurants have added unique, local elements such as a special "dog wall" featuring framed photos of our customer's furry friends.
 We believe this has allowed our customers to develop a strong sense of pride and ownership in their local Chuy's.

 Deep Rooted and Inspiring Company Culture.
 We believe the Chuy's culture is one of our most valuable assets, and we are committed to preserving and continually investing in our culture and restaurant experience.
 Since our founding in 1982, we believe we have developed close personal relationships with our customers, employees and vendors.
 We emphasize a fun, passionate and authentic culture and encourage active social responsibility and involvement in local communities.
-We regularly sponsor a variety of community events including our annual Chuy's Children Giving to Children Parade in our hometown of Austin, Texas, and other local charitable events.
+We regularly sponsor a variety of community fundraisers and other local charitable events, including our largest annual toy drive campaign for Operation Blue Santa in our hometown of Austin, Texas.
 We also support St. Jude Children's Research Hospital on their annual pin-up campaign, raising money and awareness for childhood cancer treatments.
 We believe our employees and customers share a unique energy and passion for our concept.
 We believe these characteristics contribute to our favorable annual employee turnover rate at our comparable restaurants and our goal of promoting a significant number of restaurant-level managers from within, as well as our solid base of repeat customers.